Published May 14th 2019

 Freshen Up the Flooring

 Tiled or timber floors can get forgotten in the makeover process, but a thorough clean can completely refresh the look of the kitchen.
-You could also have your tiled grout recoloured – check out the difference an Electrodry tile and grout clean and re-colour has made to this lovely kitchen!
+You could also have your tiled grout recoloured – an Electrodry tile and grout clean and recolour could make a significant difference to an old kitchen.
 We do timber floor refresh or sanding services as well, to bring back the wood floor you once loved.

 Be a space-saving genius